Optomechanical systems with nonlinear interactions: photon blockade, collapse-revival effect and Fano-like resonance: Effective Hamiltonian and energy spectrum of the optomechanical system

-$ \Lambda _{1} $ is the Kerr parameter, $ g_{2} $, $ \Lambda _{2} $ and $ \Lambda _{3} $ are the cross-Kerr parameters of the fourth, sixth and eighth degrees, respectively, in the amplitudes of the optical field and mechanical vibrations.
-The Kerr $ \Lambda _{1} $ and cross-Kerr $ \Lambda _{2} $ parameters depend on all three optomechanical coupling strengths, $ g_{1} ,\, \, g_{2} ,\, \, g_{3} $, while the highest order cross-Kerr interaction parameter $ \Lambda _{3} $ is determined solely by the optomechanical interaction which is cubic in mechanical displacements with the coupling strength $ g_{3} $.
+$\Lambda _{1}$ is the Kerr parameter, $g_{2}$, $ \Lambda _{2}$ and $\Lambda _{3}$ are the cross-Kerr parameters of the fourth, sixth and eighth degrees, respectively, in the amplitudes of the optical field and mechanical vibrations.
+It is evident from Eq. \eqref{GrindEQ5} that in the first order of non-secular perturbation theory, the quadratic interaction ($g_{2} $) contributes to the renormalization of the optical field frequency and is responsible for the appearance of the diagonal cross-Kerr interaction of the fourth degree in the optical and mechanical amplitudes.
+In the Kerr self-interaction of the optical field with the parameter $\Lambda _{1} $, the contributions of all three optomechanical interactions, proportional to $g_{1}^{2} $, $g_{2}^{2} $, and $g_{3}^{2} $, are presented separately, and there is also the cross term $\sim g_{1} g_{3} $.
+The parameter $\Lambda _{2} $ of the cross-Kerr interaction, the sixth-order in oscillation amplitudes, depends on $g_{2}^{2} $, $g_{3}^{2} $ and $g_{1} g_{3} $, while the highest order cross-Kerr parameter $\Lambda _{3} $ is determined solely by the cubic optomechanical interaction with the coupling strength $g_{3} $.

 The eigenvalues of the Hamiltonian $ H_{eff} $ for the Fock states $ {\left| n,m \right\rangle} ={\left| n \right\rangle} {\left| m \right\rangle} $, where $ n(m) $ denotes the number of photons (phonons), are $ H_{eff} {\left| n,m \right\rangle} =E_{n,m} {\left| n,m \right\rangle} , $